Tech4Consulting/T4C-Toolkit/Extension Kit/AbsenceToCalendar/README.md

-# Absences to Office 365 Calendar
+# ERP Absence to Office 365 Calendar (ERP7 & ERPx)

 This flow is designed to push approved absences through to a users Office 365 Calendar.